When choosing any piece of audio equipment, including loudspeakers, it’s useful to understand the expected lifespan of the product(s).

 Drying Up Of Ferrofluid

 Some tweeters built in the 1980s and 1990s we designed with ferrofluid (a magnetic fluid) to improve damping and keep the voice coil cool.

 This design practice has been discontinued mainly because the fluid would dry up, leaving behind its magnetic particles, which would cause a slew of different problems ranging from distortion and low-pass filtering to complete seizure of the tweeter.

 How To Properly Care For Your Loudspeakers

-Now that we understand the typical factors that affect a loudspeaker’s lifespan, let’s focus our attention on improving this lifespan by properly caring for the loudspeaker.
+Now that we understand the typical factors that affect a loudspeaker’s lifespan, let’s focus on improving this lifespan by properly caring for the loudspeaker.

 Keep It Out Of Direct Sunlight